UMCPredictionMeetings/UMCPredictionMeetings.github.io/README.md

-# UMCPredictionMeetings.github.io
-Prediction Meetings hosted by UMC Utrecht Julius Center
+This is a repo with meetings at the UMC Utrecht Julius Center.
+The topics are centered around prediction methodology.